-Emma Neuberg’s Drapes sculpture seen here in its first iteration at Plymouth Gallery (measuring 11.5 x 13 x 16 feet or 3.5m x 4m x 5m) is a collection of drawings that has been reconfigured and placed into geometric repeating patterns and printed on canvases for exhibition in a forest-like cuboid.
+Emma Neuberg’s Drapes is seen here in its first iteration in 2016 at Plymouth Gallery, Plymouth, in southwest England.
+It represents her first large-scale installation using fabric as structural material.
+It measures 11.5 x 13 x 16 feet (3.5m x 4m x 5m) and combines drawing with graphic lines and digital printing.
+The images originate from a collection of pastel drawings placed into repeat patterns and printed large on to canvas.

-First commissioned by curator Hannah Rose at Plymouth Gallery, Neuberg wanted to show how tapestry can be developed into immersive formal structures that transpose drawings into sculpture.
+First commissioned by curator Hannah Rose at Plymouth Gallery for their Textiles Season, Neuberg wanted to show how tapestry can be developed into formal structures that transpose drawings into confrontational, immersive walk-through environments.

-The version show here was installed 10th January – 23rd February 2016 at Plymouth Gallery, UK.
+The version shown here was open to the public 10th January – 23rd February 2016 at Plymouth Gallery, part of Plymouth College of Art, UK.

 Photo credit: Sarah Packer